 Bottom line: The Ohora kit is easy to use, yields nice-looking results, and is very affordable.

-At just $11.50 to $17.00 for one kit — enough supplies for three complete manicures, if you can make the sizes fit correctly — Â it’s significantly more affordable than a salon gel manicure.
-The 30 individual pre-cured nails means you’re only paying $4 per manicure for the basic set.
+Starting at around $13.50 for one kit (a little more for sparkles and gems) you’ll get enough supplies for three complete manicures, if you get the sizes to fit correctly — it’s significantly more affordable than a salon gel manicure.
+The 30 individual pre-cured nails means you’re paying $5 or less per manicure for a basic set.
 That’s a fantastic price!

 However, it does only includes 2 prep pads, and you will have to carefully make sense of the different designs and sizes if you want to squeeze three full manis out of the kit.

 Ultimately, I will order again.
-Even if it’s just for a fun quarantine date night with my daughter, and I end up removing the gel after a few days.
+Even if it’s just for a fun “spay day” at home with my daughter, and I end up removing the gel after a few days.
+The experience of hanging out together and putting them on was fun enough to make it completely worth it for me.

 For our “damn you, social media ads” series, we purchase all products ourselves and give everything a thorough try, to give you our best, honest review.
-If your results differ, we’d love to hear about it.Â
+If your results differ, we’d love to hear about it.

 Hi saw your review… was actually wondering about the shipping and possible taxes that the website mentions.